oracle/netsuite-suitecloud-sdk/packages/vscode-extension/README.md

 ## Getting Started

 ### Making a File Active in the Editor
-For the extension to detect the working SDF project and run the commands against it, you first need to select a file from the current workspace and make it active in the editor.
+For the extension to detect the working SDF project and run any command against it, you first need to select a file from the current workspace and make it active in the editor.

 ### How to Trigger the Command Palette
 Interact through the Command Palette to use the SuiteCloud Extension for Visual Studio Code.
 To trigger it, click **View** > **Command Palette** or use the relevant shortcut: